 Some Skype customers have reported that their accounts have been used to send spam instant messages to their contacts.
 Spam messages include links to sites such as Baidu, LinkedIn and other popular services.
-If you think your Skype account has been hacked in this way, follow these steps to secure your account.
+If you think your Skype account has been hacked in this way, reset your Microsoft account password.
+The following steps will also help to secure your account.

 Learn more about keeping your account secure.